exercism/sqlite/concepts/select/about.md

 # The SELECT statement

-When you want to retrieve data from a database, you issue a query.
-In SQL, you issue a query using the `SELECT` statement.
+In SQL, a `SELECT` statement allows you to retrieve data from a database.
 The result of a `SELECT` statement is a dataset -- some number of values arranged in rows and columns, where each column is a particular attribute of the data and each row is a set of values for each column.

 Roughly, you can think of the set of columns as a data structure, where each column represents a field of the data structure, and each row represents a concrete instance of the data structure.